-Homes, businesses and a school were evacuated and roads closed after a World War Two bomb was found in a quarry in Dorset.
+Homes, businesses and a school have been evacuated and roads closed after a WWII bomb was found in a quarry in Dorset.

 The device was discovered by a worker at Henbury Quarry in Corfe Mullen, Dorset, on Tuesday morning.